Integrating Knowledge into End-to-End Speech Recognition from External Text-Only Data: Integrating whole context of a sentence

-With matrix $\mathbf{M}$, the attention scores are masked to zero, and this part of input is not used.
-To allow the model attend from different representation subspaces, we use multi-head version of attention \cite{vaswani2017attention}.
-After attention, a position wise feed-forward network is used as non-linear transformation.
+With matrix $M_A$, the attention scores are masked to zero, and this part of the inputs is not used. \autoref{fig:mask} shows how the masks prevent the vectors in the inputted sequence being propagated to the outputs.